 - Make water more readily available, through market-based programs for household water connections and toilet installations, and/or renovation of pumps and pipes

 - Better manage supply or volume of water, through water resource management, water basin restoration, and/or pollution reduction

 - Ensure quality through water treatment, improved hygiene and community sanitation

 Co-creation is critical to impactful partnerships, and PepsiCo is an active collaborator with our water partners.
 Each partner shares with PepsiCo the common goal of sustainable access to safe water for millions of people.
 Collectively, we seek to leverage the individual and unique strengths of PepsiCo, the PepsiCo Foundation and our partners to drive innovative, sustainable and comprehensive solutions to the crisis of water insecurity.

-In addition, PepsiCo is represented on the Governing Council of the 2030 Water Resources Group, a public-private collaboration hosted by the IFC that stimulates open dialogue about water management, and develops proposals to help improve the management of water resources in the country.
-The 2030 WRG is active in a number of key markets for PepsiCo, including India, Mexico, and South Africa.
+One example of our advocacy program is our collaboration with the 2030 Water Resources Group (WRG), where PepsiCo is represented on the Governing Council.
+The 2030 WRG is a public-private collaboration hosted by the World Bank that stimulates open dialogue about water management, and develops proposals to help improve the management of water resources in the country.
+2030 WRG is active in a number of key PepsiCo markets including India, Mexico, and South Africa.